-- Satisfactorily complete at least 16 units of study - Satisfactorily complete at least 3 units of English or Literature (at least one unit at 3 & 4 level) - Satisfactorily complete at least 3 sequences of Unit 3 & 4 studies (ie. 6 units) in addition to English/Literature.
+- Satisfactorily complete at least 16 units of study - Satisfactorily complete at least 3 units of English or Literature, including a 3&4 sequence. - Satisfactorily complete at least 3 sequences of Unit 3 & 4 studies (ie. 6 units) in addition to English/Literature.